Back Pain Specialist

 YOUR SPINE TEAM

-Chronic pain affects more people than cancer, diabetes and heart diseases combined together.
+Chronic pain undeniably affects more people than cancer, diabetes and heart diseases combined together.
 Forty percent of chronic pain problems are related to back and neck pain.
 Spinal pain leads to loss of work, wages and suffering for the individual and their family as a whole.
-Prevalence of chronic low back pain is 3-4 times higher in individuals aged over 50 compared to those aged 18 to 30.
+At the present time, prevalence of chronic low back pain is 3-4 times higher in individuals aged over 50 compared to those aged 18 to 30.

 Primary physicians, physical therapists, chiropractors, pain physicians and spine surgeons look and treat back pain differently.
 Primary reason for this lack of unanimity is that spine pain research is stricken by bias and poorly performed studies.
 There is a lack of consensus guidelines accepted equally by all specialists.